Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The Bills have been favored by 16.5 points or more once this season and covered the spread.

-- Buffalo's games this year have hit the over eight times in 16 opportunities (50%).
+- Buffalo's games this year have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).

-- Buffalo is 8-1 against the spread and 8-1 overall in games when it puts up more than 29.8 points.
+- When Buffalo puts up more than 29.8 points, it is 8-1 against the spread and 8-1 overall.

-- When Buffalo churns out more than 396.0 yards, the team is 5-2 against the spread and 5-2 overall.
+- Buffalo is 5-2 against the spread and 5-2 overall when the team amasses over 396.0 yards.

-- The Bills have turned the ball over 22 times this season, eight more turnovers than the Jets have forced (14).
+- This year, the Bills have turned the ball over 22 times, eight more than the Jets' takeaways (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Jets.